telerik/xamarin-forms-docs/controls/richtexteditor/working-with-images/richtexteditor-images-overview.md

 	* The `sender` which is the RichTextEditor control;
 	* `InsertImageErrorEventArgs` provides the following methods:
 		* `Source` - of type RichTextImageSource.
 The property allows you to get the source of the image (read-only property).
-		* `error` - of type Exception.
+		* `Error` - of type Exception.
 Specifies the exception that is raised when image cannot be inserted.

 * **IsImageSelectedChanged**: Raised when an image inside the editor is selected.
 The IsImageSelectedChanged event handler receives two parameters:
 	* The `sender` which is the RichTextEditor control;